-- 2.1.
-For the purpose of ensuring a fair balance of regional representation on the Sub-Committee on Accreditation, it shall be composed of one (1) ICC accredited national institution for each of the four (4) regional groupings as established by the ICC Rules of Procedure, namely Africa, Americas, Asia-Pacific, and Europe. - 2.2.
-Members are appointed by Regional Groupings for a term of three (3) years renewable. - 2.3.
-The Chair of the Sub-Committee on Accreditation shall be selected, for a term of one (1) year, renewable a maximum of two (2) times, on a rotational basis from within the Sub-Committee so that each region assumes office in turn; in the event that a member of the Sub-Committee whose turn it is to be named Chair declines the office, the Chair shall pass to the region next in line or to another NI in that region. - 2.4 The Office of the United Nations High Commissioner for Human Rights shall be a permanent observer to the Committee and in its capacity as Secretariat of the ICC, support the Committee's work, serve as a focal point on all communications and maintain records as appropriate on behalf of the ICC Chairperson.
+2.1.
+For the purpose of ensuring a fair balance of regional representation on the Sub-Committee on Accreditation, it shall be composed of one (1) ICC NHRI accredited 'Status A' for each of the four (4) regional groups as established by the ICC Statute (Section 7), namely Africa, Americas, Asia-Pacific, and Europe.

+2.2.
+Members are appointed by regional groups for a term of three (3) years renewable.

+2.3.
+The Chair of the Sub-Committee on Accreditation shall be selected, for a term of one (1) year, renewable a maximum of two (2) times, on a rotational basis from within the Sub-Committee so that each region assumes office in turn; in the event that a member of the Sub-Committee whose turn it is to be named Chair declines the office, the Chair shall pass to the region next in line or to another NHRI in that region.

+2.4 The Office of the United Nations High Commissioner for Human Rights (OHCHR) shall be a permanent observer to the Committee and in its capacity as Secretariat of the ICC, support the Sub-Committee's work, serve as a focal point on all communications and maintain records as appropriate on behalf of the ICC Chairperson.